Yousif-Abuzeid/RecommendationSystems/RecommendationSystems/README.md

 ## songsRecommendationSystem

-- `contentbasedRecommenderUsingTfidfandsimilarity.ipynb`: This notebook implements a content-based recommendation system using TF-IDF and similarity metrics.
+- `cosineSimilarity.ipynb`: This notebook implements a content-based recommendation system using TF-IDF and similarity metrics.

-- `collaborativeFilteringRecommender.ipynb`: This notebook demonstrates a collaborative filtering recommendation system.
+- `collaborative_music.ipynb`: This notebook demonstrates a collaborative filtering recommendation system.

-- `HybridRecommender.py`: A Python script that attempts hybrid recommendations.
+- `HybridRecommender.py`: A Python script that contains both algorithms.

 ## moviesRecommendationSystem

-- `contentbasedRecommenderUsingTfidfandsimilarity.ipynb`: Similar to the songs system, this notebook implements content-based recommendation for movies.
+- `contentbased.ipynb`: Similar to the songs system, this notebook implements content-based recommendation for movies using machine learning models.

-- `contentbasedRecommenderUsingMachineLearningModel.ipynb`: A different approach using machine learning models.
+- `Movie_Cosine_similartiy.ipynb`: A different approach using TF-IDF and cosine similarity.

-- `collaborativeFilteringRecommender.ipynb`: Collaborative filtering for movies.
+- `collab_Movies.ipynb`: Collaborative filtering for movies.

-- `HybridRecommender.py`: Python script for hybrid movie recommendations.

 ### bestModel

 This folder contains the best performing model files.

-### Data

-Place your data files here.

-## About

-This repository contains implementations of recommendation systems for songs and movies.
+Gradient boosting
+40% accuracy